Yash3561/Speech-Emotion-Data-Classification_model/README.md

 9 - male_sad <br>

 ## Conclusion
-Building the model was a challenging task as it involved lot of trail and error methods, tuning etc. The model is very well trained to distinguish between male and female voices and it distinguishes with 100% accuracy.
-The model was tuned to detect emotions with more than 70% accuracy.
-Accuracy can be increased by including more audio files for training.
+Building the model was a difficult effort because it required a lot of trial and error methods, adjusting, and so on.
+The model has been extremely thoroughly trained to discern between male and female sounds, and it does so with 100% accuracy.
+The algorithm has been fine-tuned to recognize emotions with greater than 70% accuracy.
+More audio files for training can help improve accuracy.